vzvenyach/Council_Motions/README.md

 For an easy way to create motions, use the tool at http://exavolt.github.io/onde/

+A few usage notes: (1) I am not recording anything on the consent agenda; (2) I do not record temporaries unless they are separately considered; and (3) Amendments will be linked to motions in a separate file, not in the motions.

 Please let me know if you have any comments or suggestions for improvement.
 Thanks!